RxSwiftCommunity/Action/Readme.md

 An action is a way to say "hey, later I'll need you to subscribe to this thing."
 It's actually a lot more involved than that.

 Actions accept a `workFactory`: a closure that takes some input and produces an observable.
-When `execute()` is called, it passes its parameter to this closure and subscribes to the work.
+When `execute()` is called on the action, the `workFactory` gets passed this parameter and the action subscribes to the observable that gets returned.

+An action:

 - Can only be executed while "enabled" (`true` if unspecified).
-- Only execute one thing at a time.
+- Only executes one thing at a time.
 - Aggregates next/error events across individual executions.

-Oh, and it has this really swift thing with `UIButton` that's pretty cool.
+Oh, and it has this really Swift thing with `UIButton` that's pretty cool.
 It'll manage the button's enabled state, make sure the button is disabled while your work is being done, all that stuff 👍

 Usage
 -----